attributeerror/currency-rates-service/README.md

-# golang-template-repository
+# currency-rates-service
-Template repository used for any and all of my Golang microservices.
+A microservice that allows for easy currency conversion